Material Recovery Program

 The Coffee County Landfill has collected various metals and white goods at a separate location since 1998.
 The program originally consisted of instructing customers to place metals next to a container, which would then be shipped to a metal buyer for final disposition.
 This process generated very little clean metal but did serve as a basis for the recovery of recyclable material.

 With increases in the price being paid for recyclable material, a need to more closely monitor the C&D cell, a decrease in available space for C&D disposal, and rumors of changes in the solid waste regulations, the Coffee County Commission decided to expand its recovery efforts in 2005.
 A grant of $10,000 to start an active recovery program was used to purchase a trailer for recycling.
 Also, through coordination with a local recyclables broker, a baler was acquired at no charge to the county.
-The program began small, focusing primarily on card board and metals, but later expanded to include plastics.
-Currently, the Material Recovery Program employs one full-time supervisor and two to four paid inmates from the Coffee County Jail.
+The program began small, focusing primarily on cardboard and metals, but later expanded to include plastics and mixed paper.
+Currently, the Material Recovery Program employs one full-time supervisor and seven paid inmates from the Coffee County Jail.

 Recovering approximately 750,000 pounds of recyclable material annually is only one of the benefits of operating a program such as this.
 Other benefits include conserving landfill space, providing a mechanism for the inspection of waste in the C&D cell, and the gainful employment of inmates from the jail.
 Also, with the passage of the Solid Waste and Recyclables Recovery Act in 2008, the program provides a basis for expansions, as may be required in the near future by regulation, and a mechanism for acquiring grants set aside by the Act.